Bernard Montgomery: Normandy

 An American break-out was achieved with Operation Cobra and the encirclement of German forces in the Falaise pocket at the cost of British losses with the diversionary Operation Goodwood.
 On the early morning of 18 July 1944, Operation Goodwood began with British heavy bombers beginning carpet bombing attacks that further devastated what was left of Caen and the surrounding countryside.
 A British tank crewman from the Guards Armoured Division later recalled: "At 0500 hours a distant thunder in the air brought all the sleepy-eyed tank crews out of their blankets.
 1,000 Lancasters were flying from the sea in groups of three or four at 3000 ft.
 Ahead of them the pathfinders were scattering their flares and before long the first bombs were dropping."
 A German tankman from the 21st Panzer Division at the receiving end of this bombardment remembered: "We saw little dots detach themselves from the planes, so many of them that the crazy thought occurred to us: are those leaflets? ...
 Among the thunder of the explosions, we could hear the wounded scream and the insane howling of men who had [been] driven mad."
-The British bombing had badly smashed the German front-line units; e.g., tanks were thrown up on the roofs of French farmhouses.
+The British bombing had badly smashed the German front-line units.
 Initially, the three British armoured divisions assigned to lead the offensive, the 7th, 11th and the Guards, made rapid progress and were soon approaching the Borguebus ridge, which dominated the landscape south of Caen, by noon.

 If the British could take the Borguebus Ridge, the way to the plains of northern France would be wide open, and potentially Paris could be taken, which explains the ferocity with which the Germans defended the ridge.
 One German officer, Lieutenant Baron von Rosen, recalled that to motivate a Luftwaffe officer commanding a battery of four 88 mm guns to fight against the British tanks, he had to hold his handgun to the officer's head "and asked him whether he would like to be killed immediately or get a high decoration.
 He decided for the latter."
 The well dug-in 88 mm guns around the Borguebus Ridge began taking a toll on the British Sherman tanks, and the countryside was soon dotted with dozens of burning Shermans.
 One British officer reported with worry: "I see palls of smoke and tanks brewing up with flames belching forth from their turrets.
 I see men climbing out, on fire like torches, rolling on the ground to try and douse the flames."
 Despite Montgomery's orders to try to press on, fierce German counter-attacks stopped the British offensive.